mikewoodhouse/stan/README.md

 1. The Access database, containing details from end-of-season averages since 1947
 2. The Excel spreadsheets, containing match-by-match data since 1994

+## The app

+...Contains 3 main folders:

+### `/loaders`

+Handles

+1. extraction of Excel spreadsheet data to CSV (script: `extract_xl_to_csv.py`)
+1. ingestion of CSV data dumped from the Access database and the CSV files from the step above (script: `build_db.py`)

+### `/pages`

+Contains the [`nicegui`](https://nicegui.io/) scripts that define the various pages.
+There are some helper methods used (`page_header`, `coldef`, for example) that are defined in `app.utils` (see below)

+### `/types`

+Classes defining data types and methods needed to support display.
+Database operations are (at time of writing) incorporated; there's an argument for extracting these into a set of Repository classes (or maybe just methods) but the value of such an effort has yet to become sufficiently pressing.

+### `app/config.py`

+Provides a global `config` object, which exposes

+* the database connection for the web app
+* constants used in database queries

+This seems to be a convenient way to deal with these issues, although I do have a sneaking suspicion that it may in fact be an anti-pattern of some sort...

+### `app/utils.py`

+Helper methods defined above, most of which arose through DRYing of heavily-repeated chunks of code.

 ## The Excel Season Averages Workbook(s)

 In general, the following refers to the 2022 workbook, which is the most "highly-evolved" example...